albin21stcentury/hpdf-week1-task/README.md

 * "set FLASK_APP=routes.py"
 then enter

-now to run the app
+Now to run the app

 * "flask run"